 Access to the lift that brings you down to La Marinella, a sun lounger for two people and an umbrella is priced between €40 and €50 depending on whether it is a weekday or weekend.

 Sorrento Beaches (A Little Further Out)

 Heading away from Sorrento town you’ll find an area so dazzling with soaring cliffs that plunge to meet the incredible blue of the Bay of Naples.
 There are not many beaches in this area and some of the places can be quite hard to reach.
-However, there are a couple of exceptions that are worth a visit if you’re up for an adventure and seeking something away from the crowds.
+However, there are a couple of great beach clubs on the Amalfi Coast that are worth a visit if you’re up for an adventure and seeking something away from the crowds.